 - you release and forever discharge us from any liability, action, claim, loss or damage you suffer or incur relating to, or in connection with your involvement in any campaign you sign on our website (including any messages you receive from the creator of a campaign) and any messages you receive from other users of our website.

-25.1 If any of these Terms are determined by any competent authority to be invalid, unlawful, or unenforceable to any extent, such term, condition, or provision will to the extent be severed from the remaining terms, conditions, and provisions which will continue to be valid to the fullest extent permitted by law.
+25.1 If any of these Terms are determined by any competent authority to be invalid, unlawful, or unenforceable to any extent, such terms, conditions, or provisions will be removed from the remaining terms, conditions, and provisions which continue to be valid to the fullest extent permitted by law.